 Why aren’t museums more accessible for blind people?

-The fact that most objects are behind glass or fenced in have very practical implications.
-If they would be available for anybody to touch, it could be a major wear for the exhibited objects, if they wouldn’t be totally destroyed.
-It would not be feasible for thousands or millions of visitors to touch objects as they please if it was available to anyone.
-In other instances, touching the objects would also mean permanent damage, or the object needs to be in a temperature and humidity controlled environment.
-In many other cases, it simply wouldn’t make sense for blind people to touch certain artifacts, such as photos or paintings, as they would not benefit from it.
+The fact that most objects are behind glass or fenced-in has very practical implications.
+If they were available for anybody to touch, it could be a major wear for the exhibited objects, if they weren’t be destroyed.
+It would not be feasible for thousands or millions of visitors to touch objects as they please if it were available to anyone.
+In other instances, touching the objects would also mean permanent damage or the object needs to be in a temperature and humidity-controlled environment.
+In many other cases, it simply wouldn’t make sense for blind people to touch certain artefacts, such as photos or paintings, as they would not benefit from it.

 At the end of the day, the lack of accessibility is not any discrimination or carelessness, it is simply not feasible to allow all people to experience exhibits by touch, just in case blind people happen to visit the museum.